corelabbr/corelab-api-challenge/README.md

-# To-Do List Frontend
+# CoreNotes Backend

-This is the frontend part of the To-Do List application, built with React.
-It provides a responsive and visually appealing interface for users to create, manage, and organize their to-do lists.
+This is the backend for the CoreNotes application, built with AdonisJS using TypeScript.
+It provides an API for managing to-do lists, with features like CRUD operations, color coding, and favoriting items.

 ## Getting Started

 > [!IMPORTANT]
-> Make sure you have Node.js and npm installed on your machine before proceeding.
+> Make sure you have Node.js, npm, and PostgreSQL installed on your machine before proceeding.

 To run the project locally, follow these steps:

 ### Prerequisites

-- **Node.js**: version 18+ or 20+.
+- **Node.js**: >= 20.6
 - **npm**: ^8.5.5
+- **PostgreSQL**: Ensure you have a PostgreSQL database set up.

 > [!TIP]
 > You can check if Node.js and npm are installed by running `node -v` and `npm -v` in your terminal.